okta/okta-developer-docs/packages/@okta/vuepress-site/code/rest/index.md

 ### OpenID Connect authentication setup

 If your use case requires you to access a limited number Okta endpoints as a specific user, you can use an OIDC access token in the authorization header of your API requests.
-See the following sections to set up your Okta org for API authentication using OIDC.
+See the following task to set up your Okta org for API authentication using OIDC.

 #### Create an OIDC app in Okta

-First, you need to create an OIDC app integration that you can define your scope-based access to Okta APIs.
+First, you need to create an OIDC app integration to define your scope-based access to Okta APIs.

 1. [Sign in](https://developer.okta.com/login) to your Okta org Admin Console as a user with administrative privileges (Super Admin role).
 1. In the Admin Console, go to **Applications** > **Applications**.